oliverzh2000/wen-reader/README.md

 Planned improvements for future releases include:

 - Context-aware word segmentation
 Transitioning from heuristic / dictionary-driven segmentation to a transformer-based on-device model.
 This enables more accurate boundaries for idioms, rare words, and ambiguous cases that rule-based methods struggle with.

 - Optional on-device LLM for richer glosses
 Users could toggle an offline model to generate concise sense-appropriate definitions or usage notes.

 - Improved highlighting system
 Fixing the known issue where dark mode highlights are overridden by Readium’s CSS.
 Longer-term: a more robust overlay-based highlight engine.

-Bookmarks & in-book search
+- Bookmarks & in-book search
 Standard reading features that are on the way.

-Flashcard export
+- Flashcard export
-Export looked-up words or highlighted words into a structured format for other tools.
+Export looked-up words or highlighted words into a structured format for other tools (Anki, Pleco, etc).